SpokaneTech/SpokaneTech_Py/docs/CONTRIBUTING.md

 <details>
 <summary>More Details</summary>

-To list avalable functions use:
+To list available functions use:
 ```shell
 dagger functions
 ```